kakyoism/kkappkit/README.md

 I could tune the parameters through my JSON config file myself.
 But this doesn't please my non-engineer colleagues: They need intuitive control, i.e., a GUI.
 Then it takes a bit of work: Lay out the frontend controls, link them with backend data, and code up sophisticated behaviours.

 However, that's still not enough.
-Being agile, the tool won't be perfect and undergo constant revisions.
+Being agile, the tool won't be *complete*.
+It will undergo constant revisions.
 My colleagues need the freedom to tweak the data model and sometimes the GUI themselves.
 They also demand better diagnostics and error handling: "What's this KeyError here?".
 Then I'd have to run it under CLI mode to get a full picture of the backend, then often dive into the dirty code and weed out the cryptic log messages, a sin of sloppy programmers.

 Imagine doing this all over again on their next request.